Parent page: Altium 365

 - Click on the Workspace Name entry for the specific Workspace you wish to access.
 You will be presented with the Altium 365 Platform Interface, with the chosen Workspace loaded.

 Example access of the Altium 365 Platform Interface, of which the chosen Workspace is a part, indirectly from your AltiumLive account menu.

 From Your AltiumLive Profile Page

-This method can also be used when you are already part of the team for a Workspace.
+This method can also be used when you are already a member of a Workspace.
 To do so: